 It’s possible to buy shares of a mutual fund that invests in all companies in the S&P 500, for example.
 These are called index funds because they are designed to mirror the performance of a specific stock index.

 There are mutual funds and ETFs for just about everything, including stocks of small, medium, and large companies, and stocks representing nearly every industry, sector, and geographic location.

 When you are young, the fund will be invested largely in stocks, which have the potential to generate more returns over time.
-As you approach retirement age, the investments shift to bonds and other investments designed to preserve your savings.
+As you approach retirement age, the investments shift to options that preserve your savings.